 First and foremost, our goal is to help you to see the bigger picture when it comes to your health.
-We do this through looking at blood work, and picking up patterns that western MDs are not looking for.
+We do this by looking at blood work and picking up patterns that western MDs are not looking for.
 The thoroughness of a Naturopathic intake is extensive.
 We use many aspects of people’s lives to get a diagnosis and aim to go beyond the lab work.

 There is a lot more to Naturopathy than that, though.
-So, let us dive in a littler deeper.
+So, let us dive in a little deeper.

 The way we approach illness is rooted in our philosophical outlook on Nature, which is reflected in the six formal tenets of Naturopathic Medicine: